GeorGius11/coordinate-systems/README.md

-In order to run the app, use this commands: tsc node dist/index.js
+In order to run the app, use these commands:

+1. Compile the TypeScript files to JavaScript:
+   `tsc`

+2. Run the application:
+   `node dist/index.js`